nsteffensen/catacity/README.md

 # UDACITY Catalog App Project - Nils Steffensen

 This Python script is an assignment part of the Full Stack Developer Nonadegree from Udacity, being submitted by Nils Steffensen.
-It allows a user to log in with their Google account, and save media items under the categories of Albums, Books or Movies.
+It allows a user to log in with their Google account and save media items under the categories of Albums, Books or Movies.
 An SQL script is available to populate sample items (obviously not under your account).

 View a Category (the View link next to the Category name) in order to add new items.